World Maker Faire New York to Present Music for Suitcases, Singing Lobsters and More

-Maker Faires are a celebration of technology and the making of things--musical instruments, solar-powered cars, robots, time machines and other fanciful and bizarre creations made by the inventors and creative geniuses among us.
+Maker Faires are a celebration of technology and the making of things--electronic musical instruments, solar-powered cars, rockets, robots, Tesla coils and other fanciful and bizarre creations made by the inventors and creative geniuses among us.

 On September 21 and 22, the World Maker Faire is coming to the New York Hall of Science in Queens, N.Y.